riyannode/Paylabs/README.md

 ## Project Goal

-PayLabs aims to become an AI search interface where every paid action is budgeted, user-approved, Brain-planned, source-aware, and receipt-backed.
+PayLabs aims to become an AI search interface where every paid action is budgeted, Creator economy platform, Brain-planned, source-aware, and receipt-backed.

 The user should know: